Polymesh Price Hits $0.13 on Top Exchanges (POLYX)

-Polymesh (POLYX) traded up 1.7% against the dollar during the 1-day period ending at 19:00 PM E.T. on August 12th.
-One Polymesh token can currently be purchased for approximately $0.13 or 0.00000445 BTC on major exchanges.
-Polymesh has a market capitalization of $68.34 million and approximately $2.46 million worth of Polymesh was traded on exchanges in the last 24 hours.
-Over the last seven days, Polymesh has traded down 0.5% against the dollar.
+Polymesh (POLYX) traded 0.7% higher against the US dollar during the one day period ending at 23:00 PM E.T. on August 12th.
+Polymesh has a market cap of $68.04 million and approximately $2.61 million worth of Polymesh was traded on exchanges in the last 24 hours.
+During the last week, Polymesh has traded down 0.9% against the US dollar.
+One Polymesh token can currently be purchased for about $0.13 or 0.00000443 BTC on popular exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.